phreppo/parallellisp/README.md

 ![](/lambda.png "parallellisp")

 Parallellisp is one *pure funcional* Lisp dialect with some primitives to support parallelism.
-In particular, parallel argument evaluation is easy handled.
+In particular, parallel argument evaluation is easily handled.

 ## Features